pulp/pulp_rpm/docs/tech-reference/iso-plugins.rst

 The following configuration parameters are all optional, and can be used to determine the behavior of the ISO importer.

+``connect_timeout``
+ Number of seconds to wait for nectar to establish a connection with a remote machine.
+It’s a good practice to set connect timeouts to slightly larger than a multiple of 3, which is the default TCP packet retransmission window.
+Default is 6.05.

 ``feed``
  This should be a string that represents the URL to an upstream ISO repository that you would like this importer to be able to synchronize with.
 This parameter is optional because it is valid to create an ISO importer that